 Get better at sales

-Sales is both overrated and underrated, simultaneously.
-Overrated because what most people think of as “selling” is an antique remnant of the cigar-smoking, back-slapping, used car salesman model.
-Sales aren’t pressuring customers to buy stuff by a few dudes with the “gift of gab”.
+Sales are both overrated and underrated, simultaneously.
+Sales are overrated because what most people think of as “selling” is an antique remnant of the cigar-smoking, back-slapping, used car salesman model.
+Sales aren’t pressuring customers to buy stuff by a few dudes with the “gift of gab.”

-Sales is something all employees need to be doing with every customer by discovering their needs, fears, and desires and then providing them with solutions for which they pay you.
-Sales is both elegantly simple and ridiculously difficult as it requires the lost art of listening.
+Sales are something all employees need to be doing with every customer by discovering their needs, fears, and desires and then providing them with solutions, for which they pay you.
+Sales are both elegantly simple and ridiculously difficult, as they require the lost art of listening.

-The good news is that once you accomplish these 7 hideously daunting tasks you will have a business you can truly write home about….
-If you still have the energy.
+The good news is that once you accomplish these seven hideously daunting tasks, you will have a business you can truly write home about—if you still have the energy.